cakephp/docs/en/controllers/request-response.rst

 Accessing path information
 ==========================

-CakeRequest also provides useful information about the paths in your application. :php:attr:`CakeRequest::$base` and :php:attr:`CakeRequest::$webroot` are useful for generating URLs, and determining whether or not your application is in a subdirectory.
+:php:class:`CakeRequest` also provides useful information about the paths in your application. :php:attr:`CakeRequest::$base` and :php:attr:`CakeRequest::$webroot` are useful for generating URLs, and determining whether or not your application is in a subdirectory.